 Fighting Shotgun 1 will introduce you to the foundational concepts of castle doctrine, home defense, choosing and purchasing a shotgun, loading, unloading and firing a shotgun in self defense.
 If you have just bought your first shotgun, are interested in owning one, or are interested in beginning your journey in tactical firearm training, this is your opportunity to get started in a safe, thorough, and beginner friendly manner.

 In general we will meet at 9am and train until we finish.
-Classes go at the pace of the median student, so we may be done in 8 hours, or we may be done in 10 hours, and if folks have a lot of questions or are struggling to grasp the material, it may take longer.
+Classes go at the pace of the median student, and if folks have a lot of questions or are struggling to grasp the material, it may take longer.
 It depends.
-Plan to clear your calendar of distractions and to be here all day, heading home after dark.
+I will try to get you guys finished at 7pm, but plan to clear your calendar of distractions and to be here all day, heading home after dark.
 In the summer months, we may start later in the afternoon to maximize our training in the cooler sunset hour, and avoiding the heat of the midday.

 Our facility is located in the Diablo mountain range, one hour and thirty minutes east of downtown San Jose, and one hour south of Livermore.
 Those who sign up will receive an automated email with driving directions in greater detail.